Whimsy Stick

 Morning (45 min total)

 12-minute structured flirt pole session (the anchor).
-Then 30 to 45 minutes of decompression: a slow sniff walk, off-leash time in a safe area, or backyard exploration.
-The flirt pole session resolves drive first, and the decompression activity becomes settling rather than amplifying.
+Follow it with 30 to 45 minutes of decompression: a slow sniff walk, off-leash time in a safe area, or backyard exploration.
+Drive gets resolved before the decompression activity, which means that activity becomes settling rather than amplifying.

 MID